Representation of non-semibounded quadratic forms and orthogonal additivity: Quadratic forms and direct integrals

 The sequence $\{ Q(\Phi_n) \}$ may alternate signs.
 Suppose that $Q(\Phi_{n_0}) > 0$.
 Then $m_0$ can be chosen such that $Q(\Phi_{m_0})>0$.
 If this were not the case, this would mean that there exists some $N_2$ such that the series does not alternate sign for $n>N_2$.
 Then, it suffices to choose $N_1> N_2$.
 Now we have that Eq.~(\ref{eq:proofclosability}) implies that $|Q(\Phi_{n_0})| < \epsilon_0$, a contradiction.
 One can proceed analogously if $Q(\Phi_{n_0}) < 0$. \end{proof}

-The same proof of the preceding proposition also shows the following result in relation with symmetric operators. \begin{corollary} Let $T$ be a symmetric operartor on the dense domain $\D(T)\subset\H$.
-Define the Hermitean quadratic form $Q(\Phi):=\langle \Phi,T\Phi\rangle$, $\Phi\in\D:=\D(T)$.
+The same proof of the preceding proposition also shows the following result in relation with symmetric operators. \begin{corollary} Let $T$ be a symmetric operator on the dense domain $\D(T)\subset\H$.
+Define the Hermitian quadratic form $Q(\Phi):=\langle \Phi,T\Phi\rangle$, $\Phi\in\D:=\D(T)$.
 Then $Q$ is closable. \end{corollary}

-Given a weakly representable semibounded quadratic form we can define a norm in terms of the resolution of the identity of the self-adjoint operator that represents it and which is equivalent to the graph-norm.
-The former norm is convenient because it does not need the use of the semibound explicitly in its definition.
-This fact motivates our definition of a norm for quadratic forms that are non-semibounded.
+Given a semibounded, Hermitian quadratic form we can consider the spectral norm of the unique self-adjoint operator associated to its smallest closed extension, cf.\ Theorem~\ref{thm:representation-2}.
+Such a norm is convenient because it does not need the use of the semibound explicitly in its definition.

-\begin{proposition} Let $Q$ be a Hermitean quadratic form on a dense domain $\D$ which is closed and semibounded from below with semibound $m$.
-Let $E(\cdot)$ be the spectral resolution of the identity associated to the unique self-adjoint operator representing the quadratic form.
-The norm defined on $\D$ by is equivalent to the graph norm
+\begin{proposition} Let $Q$ be a Hermitian quadratic form on a dense domain $\D$ which is closed and semibounded (either from above or from below) with semibound $m\in\R$.
+Let $E(\cdot)$ be the resolution of the identity associated to the unique self-adjoint operator representing the quadratic form.
+Then the norms $\normm{\cdot}_E$ and $\normm{\cdot}_Q$ are equivalent. \end{proposition}